-Once grounded theory methodology is chosen, this debate is moot.
-The methodology process [uncovers] the emergent problem and all data of whatever type is grist for the mill of constant comparison....
-The emergent research problem will core out and be delimited by diverse conditions such as the researcher's training, the locale of subjects, funding, etc. Boundaries to the problem will emerge and the one criteria of grounded theory, modifiability, says that is a good grounded theory should be readily modifiable to new conditions, new subjects, and perspectives on the same problem, provided that the same problem is relevant in the new area.
+Once choosing the grounded theory methodology this debate is moot.
+The methodology processes out the emergent problem and all data of whatever type is grist for the mill of constant comparison to develop categories and their properties.
+The emergent research problem will core out and be delimited by diverse conditions such as the researcher's training, the locale of subjects, funding, etc. Boundaries to the problem will emerge and the one criteria of grounded theory, modifiability, says that a good grounded theory should be readily modifiable to news conditions, new subjects, and perspectives on the same problem, provided that the same problem is relevant in the new area.

 Remember that grounded theory research is the study of abstract problems and their processes, not units.
 Unit analysis is for description.
 Thus, studying women managing pregnancy is not to focus on women, but to discover their emergent problems and their resolutions for managing the pregnancies.
 These problems will likely vary considerably with studies in different areas.
-The problems of middle-class women trying to communicate with [physicians] who do not favor natural childbirth are far different than those of lesbians trying to communicate with macho, male [physicians].
+The problems of middle-class women trying to communicate with an MD who does not favor natural childbirth are far different than that of a lesbian trying to communicate with a macho, male MD.
+See Theoretical Sensitivity page 109-113 on unit vs process for a discussion on this crucial distinction.